headshot2017/ao-nds/README.md

 Additional code by stonedDiscord<br/>
 UI design by Samevi

-Before you can use this, you need to use the AO NDS converter tool to convert the contents of the base folder from the PC version to formats that are compatible with the NDS.

-**This is still under development!**

 ## Assets and libraries used
 * "Igiari" font by [Caveras](https://caveras.net)
 * "AceName" font by unknown (found on [webAO](https://github.com/AttorneyOnline/webAO))